mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 And so on, for as many times as you change the values in the context provider.

-### Requires You to Manage Optimizations
+### React Makes You Manage Optimization Yourself

-Of course, you can fix this in React with memoization:
+You can improve this in React with memoization:

 ```jsx
 // src/MiddleComponent.js